emirsagit/search-bar/README.md

 To get a local copy up and running follow these simple example steps.

 First you need to clone the repo.
 Then open index.html with your browser.
-Type anything in search input.
+Type sth in the search input.

 ## Authors

 👤 **Emir Sağıt**